-- The Single Window Portal allows traders to access customs regulations online, submit customs documents electronically, track transaction status online, and submit electronic payments. - The Nigeria Ports Authority (NPA) is also developing a Single Window Platform as part of projects in its pipeline. - The objective is to coordinate all port related and cargo clearance activities for a seamless and paperless operation.
+- The Single Window Portal allows traders to access customs regulations online, submit customs documents electronically, track transaction status online, and submit electronic payments. - The Nigeria Ports Authority (NPA) is pushing for an effective Single Window Platform to enhance port efficiency. - The objective is to coordinate all port related and cargo clearance activities for a seamless and paperless operation.